martinsteel/martinsteel.github.io/_posts/2016-03-21-springer-mt-to-neels-gap.md

 ![Neels Gap cabin](https://flic.kr/p/FpBAMM)

-## Day 4 Preview: Nothing, I'm taking a day off, I slipped over on Saturday lunchtime and pulled a muscle in my knee, so taking a day off to let it rest
+## Day 4 Preview: Nothing

+I'm taking a day off, I slipped over on Saturday lunchtime and pulled a muscle in my knee, so taking a day off to let it rest